dgomesbr/awesome-aws-workshops/README.md

 ## Alexa

+_Alexa is Amazon’s cloud-based voice service available on hundreds of millions of devices from Amazon and third-party device manufacturers.
+With Alexa, you can build natural voice experiences that offer customers a more intuitive way to interact with the technology they use every day.
+We offer a collection of tools, APIs, reference solutions, and documentation to make it easier to build for Alexa._

 - [Alexa - How to build Alexa Skills using AWS Services](https://alexaworkshop.com/)
 - [Alexa Enabled Smart Devices Workshop](https://voice-connected-devices.workshop.aws/en)

 ## Application Modernization

+_Build a Modern Web Applications on AWS, deploy a web application, connect to a database, and analyze user behavior_

 - [Application Modernization](https://www.mythicalmysfits.com/)
 - [Decloupled Microservices](https://mainline.d1x1ku9g0a2648.amplifyapp.com/)